-The PDPL also requires that data owners who use outsourced processing services provide sufficient protection with regard to the processing and preservation of the personal data.
+The PDPL also requires that data owners who use outsourced processing services provide sufficient protection concerning the processing and preservation of personal data.
 In the event of a breach, data owners are jointly and severally liable with the entities providing outsourced processing services for the compensation of any damages.